DJJugglesJ/AI-Installer/docs/ROADMAP.md

 ### Phase 1 - Character Cards
 - Define a Character Card schema shared with Prompt Builder.
+- Create or migrate runtime helpers under `modules/runtime/character_studio/` to align with the Prompt Builder module layout.
 - Provide UI to create/edit character metadata, anatomy tags, NSFW flags, trigger token, default prompt snippet, and reference images.
 - Refine character via feedback: add `apply_feedback_to_character(character_card, feedback_text)` using the LLM abstraction to adjust description, default prompt snippet, and anatomy tags, with a UI option to apply scene-level feedback permanently to the character.